MicrosoftDocs/visualstudio-docs/docs/rtvs/rmarkdown.md

 author: "kraigb"
 ms.author: "kraigb"
 manager: "ghogen"
-translation.priority.ht:
-  - "es-es"
-  - "ja-jp"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-  - "ko-kr"
-  - "cs-cz"
-  - "de-de"
-  - "fr-fr"
-  - "it-it"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
 ---

 # Creating R Markdown documents

 [R Markdown](https://rmarkdown.rstudio.com/) is a document format that turns analysis in R into high-quality documents, reports, presentations, and dashboards.

-R Tools for Visual Studio provides a R Markdown item template, editor support (including IntelliSense for R code within the editor), and file generation capabilities.
+R Tools for Visual Studio (RTVS) provides a R Markdown item template, editor support (including IntelliSense for R code within the editor), and file generation capabilities.

 To use R Markdown: